Agriculture & Horticulture

 Our county's agriculture must remain competitive in local, national, and international markets.
 This requires a continuous flow of appropriate technology addressing local needs within New Mexico.
 Our Extension program works to maintain and strengthen programs that address these needs.
 Water is one of our county's agriculture's most important limiting resources.
 All aspects of water use affect agricultural efficiency and profitability.
 Water management will become more critical as water demands for urbanization and industrialization increase.

 Livestock Production in San Juan County is an 18-million-dollar industry with over 700 livestock producers.
-Most of these operations are small family livestock enterprises located on the Navajo reservation.
+Most of these operations are small family livestock enterprises on the Navajo reservation.
 A recent survey of Navajo producers shows the average cattle producer owns only nine heads of cows, and the average sheep producer owns 25 heads of ewes.
-These producers have herds that are marginally managed and are in need of management techniques to help improve their profitability.
+These producers have herds that are marginally managed and need management techniques to help improve their profitability.
 A 1997 survey showed that Navajo producers received only 63 percent of the market value for their livestock.
-Annual lamb and calf crops averaged 62% and 70%, respectively far below the national average and average for off-reservation producers in this area.
+Annual lamb and calf crops averaged 62% and 70%, respectively, far below the national average and average for off-reservation producers in this area.
 Producers in other county areas are searching for ways to enhance their management and marketing techniques to maximize their dollar return.

 Current SJ County Agriculture/Horticulture Programs